Local search for efficient causal effect estimation: Experiments

-\textbf{Estimating $ACE(W, Y)$ by adjustment for all methods}.
-Linear regression and logistic regression are used to estimate the average causal effect of $W$ on $Y$ with variable adjustment, i.e. $ACE(W, Y)$ as given in the Eq.(\ref{eq002}) for continuous and binary outcomes, respectively.
-With linear regression, the causal effect is calculated as the partial regression coefficient of $W$.
-It has been shown that when the adjustment set is right, the coefficient of $W$ is the $ACE(W, Y)$~\cite{malinsky2017estimating}.
-For binary outcome, the marginal causal odds ratio (MCOR) as in Eq.(\ref{eq005}) is the estimated causal effect of $ACE(W, Y)$.
-Logistic regression is employed to obtain an estimate of $\log(MCOR)$, and this is implemented by an $\mathbb{R}$ package \emph{stdReg}~\cite{sjolander2016regression}.

-\textbf{Evaluation criteria.} Relative error (\%), which is the absolute error of the estimated causal effect and the ground-truth causal effect relative to the ground-truth causal effect, is used to evaluate the effectiveness of causal effect estimation methods.
+\textbf{Evaluation metric}.
+Relative Error (RE, \%) is the absolute error of the estimated causal effect relative to the true causal effect (in percentage).
+RE is used to evaluate the estimated bias of the estimators.
+In all experiments, the significance level ($\alpha$) is set to 0.05 for all algorithms involved.